 In the unlikely event that you notice any of the conditions listed below, or if you have any safety concerns with your product, stop using the product and unplug it from the power source and telecommunication lines until you can speak to the Customer Support Center for further guidance.
-See "Information resources" on page xiii.
+See "Information resources" on page xiii for more information.